 1. Keep the Drool at Bay

-If you want to prevent teething rash, do all you can to keep your baby’s skin free of drool.
-Keep a soft cloth handy and dab the drool away often.
+If you want to prevent a teething rash, do all you can to keep your baby’s skin free of drool.
+Keep a soft cloth handy, and dab the drool away often.
 Avoid rubbing and wiping because these harsh motions can aggravate the skin further.

 If your baby seems to drool excessively, have them wear a bib to protect their neck and chest.
-There are special bibs made especially for drool control.
-Some feature silicone and pockets to catch liquid while others are soft and super absorbent.
+There are special bibs made for drool control.
+Some feature silicone and pockets to catch liquid, while others are soft and super absorbent.

 2. Take Care of Your Baby’s Skin

 Teething rash is exacerbated by overly dry skin, which can occur when you are constantly wiping your baby’s mouth.
 Dab gently and make sure to keep your baby’s skin clean and lightly moisturized.
-Use a baby-safe lotion or soothing oil.
+Use a baby-safe lotion, ointment, or soothing oil.
+Apply only after drying the area.
+You will need to reapply the product frequently throughout the day, as it will be washed off with drool and repeated dabbing.

 3. Change Your Baby’s Clothes Often

 If your baby is drooling enough that it’s soaking through their clothes, make sure to change them often.
-The drool on clothing plus the friction of the fabric against the skin can equal a nasty teething rash on your baby’s chest and tummy.
+The drool on clothing plus the friction of the fabric against the skin can result in irritation, leading to teething rash on your baby’s chest and tummy.

-You will also want to make sure you are using a clothes detergent that is safe for your baby’s skin.
+You will also want to make sure you are using a gentle laundry detergent that is safe for your baby’s skin.
 Detergents with heavy fragrance can be especially irritating.

 Launder any clothing or bedding items that may be drooled on regularly.
-This especially includes any sheets or blankets.
+This includes any sheets or blankets.
+And don’t forget to wash the bibs after every use!

 How To Treat Teething Rash